Happy Monday! Bringing you my family’s favorite Fall dessert today, Apple Crisp!

 Alrighty then, today I am bringing you another classic Fall dessert – Apple Crisp!
 This is the perfect dessert for Thanksgiving – I bet you’re all starting to plan out your Thanksgiving menus right?
 It’s just around the corner! ahh!

 Good to know – this can be made the night before and then re-heated a bit before serving.
-It may make your life a bit easier Thanksgiving morning. 😉
+Prepping for a big meal is key to not getting overwhelmed!

 After baking…golden brown and perfectly crumbly!
 The streusel topping is obviously the best part and I make a TON of it because I LOVE it.

-Serve with a big scoop of vanilla (or cinnamon!) ice cream and there you have it people.
+Serve with a big scoop of vanilla (or cinnamon!) ice cream.
+Enjoy!

 Don’t forget to pin this recipe on Pinterest by clicking the image below!